STARRY-S/hikaru-generator-aplayer/README.md

 # Fixed mode & Mini mode

-Add `"fixed": "true"` to enable Fixed mode and '"mini": "false"' to enable mini mode.
+Add `"fixed": "true"` to enable Fixed mode and `"mini": "false"` to enable mini mode.

 The default value is `false`.